 - Young & Emerging Artists Exhibition – (September 9 – 30, 2015)

 - Ralph Caparulo & Sarah Pruiksma – (September 19 – October 17, 2015)

 The Shirt Factory

-A community of artists and merchants housed in the former McMullen-Leavens Shirt Factory.
+A community of artists, shoppes, services & galleries housed in the former McMullen-Leavens Shirt Factory.
 Visitors are invited to wander around & see artists’ studios, shop, take classes/workshops, and visit galleries.
-The Shirt Factory Gallery represents the tenants of the Shirt Factory & exhibits their artwork and handmade work.
+The Shirt Factory Gallery represents the tenants of The Shirt Factory and special guest artists, exhibiting their artwork and handmade work.
 Shirt Factory Shows:

 - Adirondack Quilts